ucrcsedept/course-support/module-2/module2.md

 ## SSH with VSCode

 Now, we won't make you edit files using the command line, so we're gonna switch gears to using SSH with VSCode. `exit` out of the SSH of the command line, close your terminal and open VSCode.
+Go to the extension marketplace, and search for Remote-SSH (the one published by Microsoft, with the blue ribbon verification).
+Install it.
+Now, we can SSH using VSCode!
+To set up to connect to CS010B servers, follow these steps:

+1. Open the command palette (F1), and type "Remote-SSH".
+Select the "Remote-SSH: Connect to Host" option.
+2. Click add a new host, and type the following command:

+    ``` ssh [your_cs_username]@cs10b.cs.ucr.edu ```

+3. Once you connect, another instance of VSCode will open, and ask you for your password.
+4. Since we are connected to a remote server, we have to configure our extensions again.
+Go to the extensions marketplace, and install the C++ extension.

+Now, you have a fully configured workspace on VSCode while connected to school servers!

 ## Working on a Remote Server

-main.cpp
+Open a folder using Ctrl+O / Cmd+O. This should default to your home directory (the one using your cs username).
+Once you open it, you should see the directories and files you made earlier.
+In each of the following files, paste the following code in.

+`src/main.cpp`

 ```cpp
 #include <iostream>
 #include <string>